Knowledge is power

 - Plan to attend an informative Peer Connections workshop

-- Learn about Accessibility + Community
+- Learn about Accessibility + Inclusion

 - Ask a question from anywhere in Ontario using the Ask Us!
 Form on the side tab of this page or email email@example.com or call 416-422-5644, ext.
 213. We’ll respond as soon as possible and always within two business days.

-- Drop by our Spinal Cord Connections Resource Centre
+- Drop by our Spinal Cord Connections Resource Centre (office temporarily closed for COVID-19 but InfoLine open!)

 1st floor, 520 Sutherland Drive, Toronto ON